-Thirty young American players and coaches are arriving in England this week on Premiership Rugby Scholarships as part of a ground-breaking initiative in partnership with the Friends of the British Council, AEG Rugby, USA Rugby and NBC Sports.
+Thirty young American players and coaches came to in England in March 2018 on Premiership Rugby Scholarships as part of a ground-breaking initiative in partnership with the Friends of the British Council, AEG Rugby, USA Rugby and NBC Sports.

 As part of the legacy from Newcastle Falcons’ Aviva Premiership Rugby clash with Saracens in Philadelphia earlier in the season 20 teenage players and 15 coaches were given a once in a lifetime opportunity to travel to England and spend a week with Premiership Rugby clubs.
 They will look at what it takes to be a coach or player in the best and most competitive league in the world whilst taking part in a series of high-level rugby and knowledge transfer sessions.